CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 ##Evaluation##

 The project is divided into three Programming Assignment, worthing 10%, 10% and 10% of the score respectively.
 The evaluation of the assignment is in the form of demo.
-The TA will ask the students to show different functionalities of the program and will also ask the students to explain the implementation of some code snippets.
-The students are requested to finish the task in groups (no more than 2 per group). ###Programming Assignment 1###
+The TA will ask the students to show different functionalities of the program and will also ask the students to explain the implementation of some code snippets. ###Programming Assignment 1###
 In this assignment, you are supposed to finish the topology building functionality of the program.
 I will ask you to run `attach`, `start` and `neighbors` commands.
 When you run `start`, you have to print out the log of change of the state.
 For example, if you `attach` Router 2 to Router 1 (192.168.1.2) and run `start` in Router 2 (192.168.1.3).
 The terminal window of Router 1 should output
 ```received HELLO from 192.168.1.3;